National Archives and Records Administration: First Trump administration

-Second Trump Administration
+Second Trump administration

 In February 2025, early in his second administration, Trump fired archivist Colleen Shogan.
 Deputy archivist William J. Bosanko then became acting archivist, but he and several other NARA staff members announced they would be resigning.
 On February 16, Trump announced that Jim Byron would be serving as senior advisor to acting archivist, Secretary of State Marco Rubio.
-In an email sent to National Archives staff in February 2025, Byron stated that NARA "is strategically examining its operations agency-wide to ensure that it makes the best use of the funds it has been given by the American taxpayers and that all of its operations closely track with its mission and Congressional statutes."
+In an email sent to National Archives staff in February 2025, Byron stated that NARA "is strategically examining its operations agency-wide to ensure that it makes the best use of the funds it has been given by the American taxpayers and that all of its operations closely track with its mission and congressional statutes."
+This reportedly included 100 layoffs.
+On March 26, 2026, Byron announced to National Archives staff that his last day as Senior Advisor to the Archivist of the United States would be April 3, 2026.
+The White House confirmed the appointment of Edward Forst as Acting Archivist of the United States on April 3, 2026.